andrewfrueh/BuzzBots/readme.md

 # BuzzBots: Unleash Your Creativity with Tiny, Buzzing Robots

-Bring your imagination to life with BuzzBots, a modular vibration-actuated toolkit that lets you build anything from walking creatures to rumbling machines!
+Bring your imagination to life with BuzzBots, a modular vibration-actuated toolkit that lets you build a bristlebot, a drawing creature, or any other vibrating robot you can dream up!

 ## History